Relintai/pandemonium_engine_docs/usage/2d/custom_drawing_in_2d.md

 An example: drawing circular arcs
 ----------------------------------

-We will now use the custom drawing functionality of the Godot Engine to draw something that Godot doesn't provide functions for.
-As an example, Godot provides a `draw_circle()` function that draws a whole circle.
+We will now use the custom drawing functionality of the Pandemonium Engine to draw something that Pandemonium doesn't provide functions for.
+As an example, Pandemonium provides a `draw_circle()` function that draws a whole circle.
 However, what about drawing a portion of a circle?
 You will have to code a function to perform this and draw it yourself.